Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Task 11.
 Iterator
 Returns an object created from parameters
 ## Task 12.
 Let's create a report object
 A function that returns an object conataining a data on all departments and a list of employees in that department.
+## Task 13.
+Iterating through report objects
+Returns an iteratable that goes through every employee in every department